 We knew, from months if not years of customer feedback, the general desires of our users—that feedback prompted the start of the project.
 I began a comprehensive compilation of customer needs and wants through the following methods:

-The result was a comprehensive list of over 50 wants and needs that the new tool needed to achieve for a successful redesign.
+The result was a comprehensive list of over 50 wants and needs that the new tool needed to achieve for success.
 We categorized the needs based on user role.

 One scenario example, and its annotated wireframes: